trixi-framework/libtrixi/README.md

 ../utils/libtrixi-init-julia ..
 ```
 When running a program that uses libtrixi, make sure the set up the `JULIA_DEPOT_PATH`
-environment variable to point to the `JULIA_DEPOT_LIBTRIXI` subfolder in the
+environment variable to point to the `julia-depot` subfolder in the
 `libtrixi-julia` directory.
 In your code, pass the path to the `libtrixi-julia` directory as
 the `project_directory` argument to `trixi_initialize`.